 Why it Matters

-In the 115 economies covered by both Doing Business and the World Bank’s Entrepreneurship Database, an estimated 2 million limited liability companies were newly registered in 2016 alone.
-Data from 2012 show that if these economies had followed best practice, their local entrepreneurs would have saved 45.4 million days spent in satisfying bureaucratic requirements.
+In the 115 economies covered by both Doing Business and the World Bank’s Entrepreneurship Database, an estimated 2 million new limited liability companies were registered in 2016 alone.
+Data show that if these economies had followed best practice, their local entrepreneurs would have saved 45.4 million days spent in satisfying bureaucratic requirements.
 This valuable time could have been better employed focusing on firm growth, productive activities and innovative endeavors.

 1. Fritsch, Michael, and Florian Noseleit.
 2013.
 “Investigating the Anatomy of the Employment Effect of New Business Formation.”
 Cambridge Journal of Economics 37 (2): 349–77.

-2. Klapper, Leora and Inessa Love.
+2. Klapper, Leora, and Inessa Love.
 2011.
 “The Impact of Business Environment Reforms on New Firm Registration.”
 Policy Research Working Paper 5493, World Bank, Washington, DC.

 4. Klapper, Leora, Anat Lewin and Juan Manuel Quesada Delgado.
 2009.
 "The Impact of the Business Environment on the Business Creation Process."
 Policy Research Working Paper 4937, World Bank, Washington, DC.

 5. Audretsch, David, Max Keilbach and Erik Lehmann.
 2006.
 Entrepreneurship and Economic Growth.
 New York: Oxford University Press.